-Results were expressed as mean \pm standard error of the mean and $P \le .05$ was considered statistically significant.
-For multiple comparisons, one-way analysis of variance analysis followed by Tukey's least significant difference was applied.
-Paired t test analysis was performed for some experiments as indicated in the figure legend.
+Data analysis.
+Results were expressed as mean \pm SEM and p ≤ 0.05 was considered statistically significant.
+For multiple comparisons, One-way ANOVA analysis followed by Tukey's least significant difference was applied.
+Paired t-test analysis was performed for some experiments as indicated in the figure legend.
 Data analysis was performed by using the GraphPad Prism 5.03 software.